The Capizzi College

 (Salvatore Cucinotta, "Sicily e Sicilians", Sicilian Editions Messina, 1996)

 The principal prospect of the Real Capizzi College: On the right the most ancient monumental part, in the center the Church of the Sacred Heart and, on the left, the new building added in 1892, from the rector sac.
 Giuseppe Prestianni, to be used as shops and houses to rent.
-"Submitting beauty to profit, speculation killed aesthetics" (Benedetto Radice).
+"Submitting beauty to profit, speculation killed aesthetics" (B. Radice).

-To the left, one of the four internal courts of the Capizzi College.
 Over the stairs that take to the Direction with the picture “Illustrious Bronte’s men”.
 A large oil paint canvas by Agostino Attina’ of the 1874.

 The private chapel

 Placed inside the building of the Capizzi College, was built in 1855 by the rector Don Gaetano Rizzo and restored in 1892; it was used for privately officiating in the college (the boarders, in fact, besides the catechism had to assist to a daily mess).
-Its existence was known since the building of the institute and it appears to have been built by the master Giuseppe Lupo.

 The access to the chapel is possible only from the first floor of the College; has a secondary entry, across a small corridor, leading also to the major altar of the Sacred Heart Church.
 Four pillars with attached half-columns disengage the entry; beyond a little cantors area with banister in wrought iron.